Workforce and Community Development

 FACILITY RENTALS

-Pellissippi State Community College offers state-of-the-art facilities and event services to the public through Business and Community Services.
+Pellissippi State Community College offers state-of-the-art facilities and event services to the public through Workforce and Community Development.

 Facilities include the 495-seat Clayton Performing Arts Center, a 150-seat auditorium, a 40-seat executive seminar room, classrooms and many other spaces suitable for speaker events, private and public forums, meetings and lunch/dinner events.
 Pellissippi State provides easy access to audiovisual equipment, technical support and food service as well as free, ample parking.